-Older babies will really enjoy playing with the pumpkins and a fun (non-messy) activity is to make a pumpkin guts sensory bag for them to touch and feel.
+Older babies will enjoy playing with the pumpkins and a fun (non-messy) activity to make a pumpkin guts sensory bag for them to touch and feel.

 You can see a pumpkin sensory bag we made in the post below (Scroll to #4):

 If your baby is older and eating solid foods, you can cook and mash up some pumpkin for them to try.